OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:32

-That evening, after sunset, the people brought to Jesus all the sick and demon-possessed.
+That evening, after sunset, the people brought to Jesus all who were sick and those possessed by demons.

 ## Mark 1:33